Hammock Hang Calculator

 So... what are you waiting for?
 Hang your hammock in your garden, on your balcony, or between your two favorite trees, and wind down after a long day!

 Does the image above, with all of its variables, put you off?
 Don't worry.
 It's not as difficult as it looks.
 With this hammock hang calculator, you don't need to know any trigonometry nor how to calculate force - we do it all for you.
 Also, we understand that measuring tape is not a must-have on your camping or backpacking weekend - so a rough guess should be enough.

 Just follow these simple steps, and we'll help you to hang your dreamy bed:

 - Choose the hang angle.
 This is the angle between the suspension chord and the ground.
-A 30-degree angle is usually considered as the optimal one.
-It's the default value in our calculator, but hit
+A 30-degree angle is usually considered the optimal one.
+It's the default value in our calculator but hit the

 Advance modebutton if you want to change it.

 - There we go!
 The hammock hang calculator just found many important values!
-Thanks to the tool we determined:
+Thanks to the tool, we determined the following: